Where is the Queensland Tennis Centre?

 What can/can’t I bring into the grounds?

-For the safety and comfort of all patrons, any item or bag that is too large to fit under a seat cannot be brought into the State Tennis Centre.
+For the safety and comfort of all patrons, any item or bag that is too large to fit under a seat cannot be brought into the Queensland Tennis Centre.
 A limit of one bag per person applies.

-All promotional, commercial, political, religious or offensive items of whatever nature including, but not limited to, clothing, banners, signs, symbols and leaflets are prohibited and may not be used for display purposes or brought into the Queensland Tennis Centre (QTC) and its surrounding precinct.
+All promotional, commercial, political, religious or offensive items of whatever nature including, but not limited to, clothing, banners, signs, symbols and leaflets are prohibited and may not be used for display purposes or brought into the Queensland Tennis Centre and its surrounding precinct.

 The following items are not allowed into the Queensland Tennis Centre: